On robust expansiveness for sectional hyperbolic attracting sets: Statement of the results

 \begin{definition} Let us fix $q>1/d_s$.
 We say that a partially hyperbolic attracting set $\Lambda$ is \emph{$q$-strongly dissipative} if \begin{itemize} \item[(a)] for every equilibria $\sigma\in\Lambda$ (if any), the eigenvalues $\lambda_j$ of $DG(\sigma)$, ordered so that\footnote{Here $\Re s$ denotes the real part of $z\in\CC$.} $\Re\lambda_1\leq\Re\lambda_2\leq\cdots\le \Re\lambda_d$, satisfy $\Re(\lambda_1-\lambda_{d_s+1}+q\lambda_d)<0$; \item[(b)] $\sup_{x\in\Lambda}\{\diver G(x)+(d_sq-1)\|(DG)(x)\|_2\}<0$, where $\|\cdot\|_2$ denotes the matricial norm given by $\|A\|_2=(\Sigma_{ij}a^2_{ij})^\frac{1}{2}$ for a matrix $A_{d\times d}$. \end{itemize} \end{definition} This condition was introduced in~\cite{ArMel17} where it was shown to imply that the stable foliation associated to the partial hyperbolic attracting set extends to a $C^1$-smooth topological foliation of the basin of attraction of $\Lambda$.

 \begin{maintheorem} Every sectional hyperbolic attracting set of $1$-strongly dissipative vector field $G\in\X^1(M)$ is $C^1$ robustly expansive. \end{maintheorem}

-\begin{remark} The multidimensional Lorenz class of examples introduced in \cite{BPV97} provides classes of sectional-hyperbolic attractors with $d_{cu}=k+1$ and $d_s\ge2$ for all $k\ge1$ and also an example with $d_{cu}=3$ and $d_s=1$.
+\begin{remark} The multidimensional Lorenz class of examples introduced in \cite{BPV97} provides classes of sectional-hyperbolic attractors for each choice of $d_{cu}\ge2$ and $d_s\ge2$; and also an example with $d_{cu}=3$ and $d_s=1$.
 There are plenty of singular-hyperbolic examples: see e.g.~\cite{Morales07} and references therein.

 In the the cases $d_s=1$ with $d_{cu}>2$ the $1$-strongly dissipative assumption is interpreted to mean ``$q$-strongly dissipative for some $q>1$''. \end{remark}

 Since we need the strong dissipativeness condition for technical reasons, we naturally pose the following.